analytics & research

-- Aim: to study the efficiency of each individual channel.
+- Aim: to study the efficiency of each channel.

 - Result: determination of the most effective channels to convert traffic into leads.

-The advertising channel consists of the means of interaction that allow to convey the advertising message to target customers (e.g. search engines, social networks).
+The advertising channel consists of the means of interaction that allow conveying the advertising message to target customers (e.g., search engines, social networks).